 Fonts are tricky.
 On the one hand, they are the result of many thousands of hours of skilful work, created by someone who should be fairly compensated.

 On the other hand, most of us have to consciously remind ourselves that fonts must be licensed, in almost exactly the same way as the software you use on your Mac or PC.
 In fact, fonts are even harder to keep track of because it's not a simple binary 'it's licensed/it's not licensed' issue.
+Luckily, we also have a complete guide to font licensing that'll keep you on the straight and narrow.

 "Because fonts licences can be very specific about uses – embeddable in PDFs, for eBook use, as a web font, and so on – it's important that users track not only each licence, but the parameters of the licence as well," says Jim Kidwell, senior product manager at Extensis.
 "Going outside of licence parameters has definitely led to lawsuits in recent years."